atpar/claims-token/README.md

 A standard for a token that represents claims on future cash flow of an asset such as dividends, loan repayments, fee or revenue shares among large numbers of token holders.

 - Efficient handling of fractional ownership of cash-flow claims
+- Correctly distributes cash flow honoring all token transfers
-- Scales well to a large number of token holders and frequent transfers
+- Scales well to many token holders and frequent transfers
 - Takes care of claims to past cash flows by dynamically accounting for token transfers
 - Fully ERC-20 compliant
 - Supports funds in Ether or in ERC223 compatible tokens